IX. FACULTY RESEARCH

 A sponsored research agreement, which may be either a grant, contract, or cooperative agreement, is an agreement between a sponsor and the university to engage in a project of mutual interest, meeting the mission of the university and the goals of the sponsor.
 The principal investigator is the resident expert who has the responsibility to carry out the proposed project.
 By submitting a research proposal, a researcher agrees to abide by the policies and the procedures of the university and the sponsor.
 Because trust in the integrity of Rice's research enterprise has accumulated over many decades and is one of the university's most valuable assets, all faculty have scholarly obligations to their colleagues and coworkers to ensure that their research is conducted honestly and that the results are reported truthfully.
 All principal investigators with external funding also have legal and ethical obligations to the sponsors of their research, as well as to the university in its administrative role.

 The funds from the sponsor will be categorized as either a gift or a grant depending upon a number of factors.
-Those factors include, but are not limited to, whether or not unexpended funds need to be returned to the sponsor, the level of reporting required, and whether a budget has been provided.
+Those factors include, but are not limited to, whether or not unexpended funds need to be returned to the sponsor, the level of deliverables and reporting required, and whether a budget has been provided.
 Generally, that research should be related to the academic programs of the departments involved and provide opportunities for graduate and/or undergraduate research training; however, individual researchers are free to pursue interesting and important leads that may arise during the conduct of research, subject only to the terms of the research agreement and other restrictions of the sponsor.
 Depending on the terms of an award, sponsored projects may also include work that is focused on education and training.

 2. Compensation